drtchops/temper/README.md

 t.a(href='/')('Home')
 ```

-If you use the cssselect extention, you can use item lookups on t to parse css selectors instead of using kwargs:
+If you use the cssselect extension, you can use item lookups on t to parse css selectors instead of using kwargs:
 ```python
 with t['div#context.row-fluid[data-layout="grid"]']: pass
 ```